nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/webw.png">
 </p>

-in the web it indicates us a route to register in the web, I have tried to accede to that route but it does not allow me to accede, it can be that we need credentials of user admin.
+in the web it indicates us a route to register on the website, I have tried to access to that route but it does not allow me to accede, it can be that we need credentials of user admin.

 <p align = "center">
 <img src = "/assets/images/img-secret/register.png">